pblack/docs/content/setting-up-a-site/data-files.md

 weight = 8

 +++
 Forestry has full support for [hugo](https://gohugo.io/extras/datafiles/) and [jekyll](https://jekyllrb.com/docs/datafiles/) datafiles.
-You can simply set them up as you normally would, and forestry will allow you to edit them under the chunks section in the sidebar of your CMS.
+You can simply set them up as you normally would, and Forestry will allow you to edit them under the chunks section in the sidebar of your CMS.